Financial Aid and Tuition Planning

 Each year the Financial Aid Office determines the cost of attendance for the financial aid award year (two trimesters).
 This includes tuition and fees as well as allowances for room and board.
 Student aid, including Federal Student Loans, Federal Work-study, scholarships and private loans, cannot exceed the cost of attendance.

 In most cases, a check for the difference between your charges at Yo San University and the amount of Student Loan you borrow will be available for pick up on Tuesday of week three of the trimester.
-Checks that are not pick up within 21 days are returned to the Direct Loan program
+Checks that are not picked up within 21 days are returned to the Direct Loan program

 Satisfactory Academic Progress: